athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [Island Day Game SW '23](https://github.com/athenian-ct-projects/Island-Day-SW) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Island-Day-SW)](https://repl.it/github/athenian-ct-projects/Island-Day-SW)
 * This is a digital game for Island Day.
 No additional materials are needed.
+* Why are there infinite lives?
+Also, the program breaks if no number is entered.
+Maybe have a message saying "pick a number"?
+MA

 ## Law and Order Day

 ### [Law and Order Jeopary NE '23](https://github.com/athenian-ct-projects/Law-and-Order-Jeopardy-NE) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Law-and-Order-Jeopardy-NE)](https://repl.it/github/athenian-ct-projects/Law-and-Order-Jeopardy-NE)
 * This is a quiz game.
 No additional materials are required.
+* Maybe instead of asking play again? after every question, automatically go to the next question and then have an option to end.
+Also, is there a way to keep track of which questions have been answered?
+MA

 ## Map & Compass Day

 ### [Map & Compass Board Game CF '23](https://github.com/athenian-ct-projects/Map-Compass-Board-Game-CF) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Map-Compass-Board-Game-CF)](https://repl.it/github/athenian-ct-projects/Map-Compass-Board-Game-CF)
 * Needs a game board
+* Can't understand, but I don't know what the board looks like.
+MA

 ### [Map & Compass Game JW '23](https://github.com/athenian-ct-projects/Map-Compass-Game-JW) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Map-Compass-Game-JW)](https://repl.it/github/athenian-ct-projects/Map-Compass-Game-JW)
 * No additional materials required
+* It's kind of hard to understand what I'm supposed to do, but once I figured out what I was supposed to do, it was fun.
+MA

 ## Medieval Day
 ### [Medieval Day CYOA Game OM '23](https://github.com/athenian-ct-projects/Medieval-Day-OM) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Medieval-Day-OM)](https://repl.it/github/athenian-ct-projects/Medieval-Day-OM)
 * This is a choose your own adventure game that is intended to be a fun way to learn about medieval warfare, crossbows, swords, and armor.
+* Have a replay button?
+I like how some of the options overlap.
+MA

 ### [Medieval Day Trajectory Calculator MM '23](https://github.com/athenian-ct-projects/Medieval-Day-MD) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Medieval-Day-MD)](https://repl.it/github/athenian-ct-projects/Medieval-Day-MD)
 * This is a trajectory calculator for use with the Medieval Day catapults
+* What unit is it in?
+Also, how do they know the release velocity?
+MA

 ## Mock Congress Day